St. Vincent Hospital is located in the city of Bukavu in the South Kivu region of the eastern part of Democratic Republic of Congo.

 So far this year (2017) center has a waiting list of 380 victims who require surgical intervention or other care.

-In 2016, Dr. Jeff started a local NGO (non-governmental organization, which is like non-profit status in the USA) to more completely support victims of rape.
-It is called “Sante et Developement” (Health and Development in English) but uses the acronym S.A.D.
+In 2016, Dr. De Joseph started a local NGO (non-governmental organization, which is like non-profit status in the USA) to more completely support victims of rape.
+It is called “Women Can!”
 Volunteer social workers go out to villages to seek out rape victims, bring them to Bukavu where they are sheltered in tents or with foster families.
-Dr. Jeff provides medical care to these women for free and volunteer psychologists work with them to address their trauma.
+St Vincents provides medical care to these women for free and volunteer psychologists work with them to address their trauma.
+They now have an agricultural project to provide training and income for these women , so they can restart their lives.